aidrianoconnor/mek.war/README.md

 Commented-out console.logs litter the code.
 For now this is intentional as development is still underway and I like being able to quickly debug by just uncommenting log commands.
 Temporary and sometimes out-of-date blocks are wholly commented out.
 I make no bones about this not being a production-ready product - you've been warned :-)

+Initial game icons (units, etc) have been taken from https://game-icons.net.
+Thanks to that team for making them freely available.

 ## List of Future / Missing Game Features
 - graphics for units, terrain, map features